 Copy Protection – A barrier placed either at the start of a game or early in it for the purpose of frustrating pirates.
 Usually involves looking in the game’s manual to get a certain password.
 The manual, of course, is only available to people who legitimately purchased the game.
 Copy protection was very common in the 80s and early 90s until internet cracks made it obsolete.
 See also DRM.

 CRPG – Computer Role-Playing Game.
-Typically open-ended and Western, as opposed to linear Japanese RPGs.
-Examples include Wizardry and Fallout .
+While this could describe any role-playing game on a computer, it typically connotes a Western-originating RPG with open-ended gameplay, as opposed to Japanese RPGs which tend to be more linear.
+Examples include Wizardry and Fallout.
 See Role-Playing Game.

 DC – Disconnect, disconnected.
 Or might refer to the Sega Dreamcast.
 Or DC Comics.